vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 Gray Image consist of gray scale, Which is from 0-256.
 These are the levels of colors.

 ##### **Color Images**
 Color Image consist of three colors *Red*, *Green* and *Blue*.
-So wheneven we see any color images its not single layer but three layers of color.
+So whenever we see any color images its not single layer but three layers of color.

 ```python
 Color images in VGA will have